Tarjan's strongly connected components algorithm: The algorithm in pseudocode

 In order to achieve this complexity, the test for whether w is on the stack should be done in constant time.

-This may be done, for example, by storing a flag on each node that indicates whether it is on the stack, and performing this test by examining the flag.Space Complexity: The Tarjan procedure requires two words of supplementary data per vertex for the index and lowlink fields, along with one bit for onStack and another for determining when index is undefined.
+This can be done as in the pseudocode above: store a flag on each node that indicates whether it is on the stack, and performing this test by examining the flag.

+Space Complexity: The Tarjan procedure requires two words of supplementary data per vertex for the index and lowlink fields, along with one bit for onStack and another for determining when index is undefined.
 In addition, one word is required on each stack frame to hold v and another for the current position in the edge list.
 Finally, the worst-case size of the stack S must be $|V|$ (i.e. when the graph is one giant component).
 This gives a final analysis of $O(|V|\cdot(2+5w))$ where $w$ is the machine word size.
 The variation of Nuutila and Soisalon-Soininen reduced this to $O(|V|\cdot(1+4w))$ and, subsequently, that of Pearce requires only $O(|V|\cdot(1+3w))$.